scrapjs/stream-contest/readme.md

-Compare streams vs pull-streams vs function chain.
+Compare latencies caused by pull-streams vs streams vs audio-through vs etc.

 Setup is source + mapper + destination, pressure is controlled by realtime output, we measure time it takes from getting signal of hunger till processing is done, average per audio frame of 1024 samples (23.2ms of audio).